CU5004 - Advanced 3D Modelling and Animation (2019/20)

 Note: The CU5004 module assessment results created by modellers/animators are expected to be used by programmers in a relevant module of BSc GP course.
 GAME students will need to test their work with CU5006 programmers prior to hand in.

 All assessment assignments are designed so that student will have to demonstrate their capability and skills to use and apply various techniques they have used throughout the complete 3D game assets and character production workflow.
 Based on the assessment strategy, CW1 and CW2 assignments will have an individual and teamwork elements.

 To reduce a student workload and ensure efficient and useful feedback to students all assignments will be spread in time throughout 30 teaching weeks.
 Students will have many opportunities for assessed and non-assessed feedback during entire module teaching time (see next section).

-Suggested bibliography (the latest up-to-date list will be provided in the module handbook):
+Core Texts (Latest up-to-date list will be provided in the module handbook):

 Amin, J., (2015).
 Beginner's Guide To Character Creation In Maya.
 3dtotal Publishing.